manubot/manubot/README.md

 <!-- test codeblock contains output of `manubot cite --help` -->
 ```
-usage: manubot cite [-h] [--file FILE] citations [citations ...]
+usage: manubot cite [-h] [--file FILE] [--allow-invalid-csl-data]
+                    citations [citations ...]

 Retrieve bibliographic metadata for one or more citation identifiers.

 positional arguments:
-  citations    one or more (space separated) citations to produce CSL for
+  citations             one or more (space separated) citations to produce CSL
+                        for

 optional arguments:
   -h, --help            show this help message and exit
-  --file FILE  specify a file to write CSL output, otherwise default to stdout
+  --file FILE           specify a file to write CSL output, otherwise default
+                        to stdout
+  --allow-invalid-csl-data
+                        allow CSL Items that do not conform to the JSON
+                        Schema.
+Skips CSL pruning.
 ```

 ## Installation